jesse-wei/SAPsim/README.md

     - If that's annoying, then skip the `Address`.
   - It's mostly fine to skip `Address`es
     - For example, note that `Address`es 7 and 10 are mapped but not 8 and 9.
-    - Skipped `Address`es are not mapped and appear blank in RAM.
+    - The skipped `Address`es 8 and 9 are not mapped and appear blank in RAM.
     - If a skipped `Address` is executed (i.e. `PC` == `unmapped Address`), then the program will act as if there's a `NOP` there and just do `PC += 1`.
       - For example, note the `OUT` at `Address` 7 is executed, and execution continues until the `HLT` at `Address` 12.